Walt Disney Treasures: Wave One: Notes

-One sequence in the Three Little Pigs showed the Big Bad Wolf dressed as a Jewish peddler.
-This was re-animated in the 1940s so the Wolf would be a student working his way through college.
 The US release of this set features the edited version, whereas the UK release shows the original Jewish peddler.
 Both versions use the modified audio from the 1940s version.

 Disneyland, USA

 This set depicts various episodes of the Walt Disney anthology series that take place within and/or are about Disneyland.
 It includes also the very first episode from the series.